jsinkers/notes/_notebooks/distrib_sys/12-eventual-consistency.md

 - __causal consistency:__ each processes writes are seen in order writes follow reads, useful in ensuring comment threads are seen in correct order without dangling replies
+  - strongest consistency model possible in presence of partitions